-Consider an urban area with I discrete locations, each populated by workers, firms, and floorspace developers.
-The total employment of the urban area is fixed and normalized to 1.
+Consider an urban area that consists of a finite set \mathcal{I} of discrete locations, each populated by workers, firms, and floorspace developers.
+Total employment is fixed and normalized to 1.

 Workers supply their labor to firms and consume residential floor space and a numeraire consumption good.
 Workers suffer disutility from time spent in commuting between home and work, and this time depends endogenously on aggregate traffic volume.
 Their choice of residence and employment locations depends on the commuting time, wages at the place of employment, housing costs and amenities at the place of residence, and idiosyncratic location preferences.
 Residential amenities depend on agglomeration spillovers, which are increasing in the residential density of nearby locations.
 Firms use labor and commercial floorspace to produce the consumption good, which is traded costlessly inside the urban area.
 Firms' total factor productivity depends on agglomeration spillovers, which are increasing in the density of employment in nearby locations.
 Developers use land and the numeraire to produce floorspace, which can be put to residential or commercial use.
 The supply of floor space in each location is restricted by zoning regulations that limit commercial development and overall density.